xXsteinXx/chara-analysis_at/README.md

 character changes by comparing and contrasting generated text from the models fine-tuned on the first season and last season.

+# rationale statement
-rationale statement: It is only in recent years that scholarly research has begun breaking down and analysing the entirety of Adventure Time.
+It is only in recent years that scholarly research has begun breaking down and analysing the entirety of Adventure Time.
 As an avid enjoyer of the series in an era where art and research are under threat by generative AI, I would like to analyze and critique the use of